What To Expect In A First Session

 How Much Does It Cost?

-Individual sessions last 50 minutes and cost £45 (Whitley Bay/North Shields), £55 (Newcastle upon Tyne).
+Individual sessions last 50 minutes and cost £45.

-Sessions are usually weekly and people can come for a few weeks or months, some for longer.
+Sessions are usually weekly and some come for a few weeks, others' months, or even longer.

 If you choose to undertake long-term therapy the cost can be substantial and should be considered carefully.